• Skip to Content

 L40 SOC 3310 The New Inequality

-Exploration of recent trends of economic inequality in the United States that have reached levels not seen since before the Great Depression.
-We examine factors that account for the decades-long increase in economic disparities, paying particular attention to patterns in educational attainment, political developments, and the role of technological change.
-We will also compare recent movements in economic inequality and macroeconomic performance in the U.S. with other advanced industrialized nations.
-This course has no specific prerequisites but completion of an introductory course in sociology is recommended before enrollment.
+This course explores recent trends of economic inequality in the United States that have reached levels not seen since before the Great Depression.
+Students will examine factors that account for the decades-long increase in economic disparities, paying particular attention to patterns in educational attainment, political developments, and the role of technological change.
+Students will also compare recent movements in economic inequality and macroeconomic performance in the U.S. to other advanced industrialized nations.
+This course has no specific prerequisites but successful completion of an introductory Sociology course is recommended prior to enrollment.

 Credit 3 units.
 A&S IQ: SSC, SC, SD, WI Arch: SSC Art: SSC BU: BA EN: S